Bible Society Australia: History

 In 2016, Bible Society Australia acquired Acorn Press, an Australian Christian publisher.
 It has published a number of notable titles since the acquisition including among others, Mr Eternity: The Story of Arthur Stace, Metanoia and Christ Centred Mindfulness: Connected to Self & God.

 In 2017, Bible Society Australia celebrated its Bicentenary with a number of events and activities.
 This included a national celebration service on Sunday 5 March, held at the Hillsong Church main auditorium in Sydney and live streamed across the nation, and the launch of 'Our Mob, God's Story: Australian and Torres Strait Islanders Artists Share Their Faith', an art book that celebrates the impact of the Bible on Indigenous Australians.
 The book was awarded Christian Book of the Year, 2017.

 The Bible Society Campaign, Keeping it Light, attracted controversy when it featured Liberal MPs Andrew Hastie and Tim Wilson appearing in a Bible Society video to debate same-sex marriage.

 In July 2017, Bible Society Australia hosted 230 delegates from 90 Bible Societies for the annual United Bible Societies Roundtable Exchange conference.

 After an unprecedented positive season of development, Greg Clarke resigned in June 2019.
 In the interim Melissa Lipsett became Acting CEO of the Bible Society.

 In October 2019, Bible Society Chairperson Anne Robinson announced then current ordained Australian Christian Churches minister, Hillsong Church board member (resigned March 2021) and former Chief Marketing Officer Grant Thomson has become CEO.
-As well as her role at the Bible Society Anne (with her own legal business) works closely with Hillsong's board in forming and developing a number of their governing processes.
+As well as her role at the Bible Society, Anne (through her own legal business) works closely with Hillsong's board in forming and developing a number of their governing processes.

 Grant's leadership style in contrast to his predecessor is more reserved, less publicly engaged and more focused on forming strategic relationships such as with key political figures and Australian Pentecostal movement leaders.

+Bible Society reported a net deficit of $1.4 million for the year ended 30 June 2023, and reported a net deficit of $7.3 million for the year ended 30 June 2024.
+The poor results in 2023-2024 were attributed to "difficulties with the new IT system installed in September 2023 for our retail operations (Koorong)", causing sales to fall by $4 million and incurring additional costs of $3.7 million related to the project.

+Grant resigned from his role in December 2024.
+Simon Smart, Bible Society's Chief Media Officer, assumed the role of Acting CEO.